KatalystDigital/shieldsign-core/branding/legal/terms.md

 ## 9. Limitation of Liability

-TO THE MAXIMUM EXTENT PERMITTED BY LAW, SHIELDDOCS SHALL NOT BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES.
+TO THE MAXIMUM EXTENT PERMITTED BY LAW, SHIELDSIGN SHALL NOT BE LIABLE FOR ANY INDIRECT, INCIDENTAL, SPECIAL, CONSEQUENTIAL, OR PUNITIVE DAMAGES.

 ## 10. Indemnification

-You agree to indemnify and hold harmless ShieldDocs from any claims arising from your use of the Service or violation of these Terms.
+You agree to indemnify and hold harmless ShieldSign from any claims arising from your use of the Service or violation of these Terms.

 ## 11. Changes to Terms